 Proper identification is critical in reuniting pets with their owners.
 Currently, on average, 75 per cent of cats in shelters are not reunited with their owners.
 This percentage can be improved through proper pet identification, which may include:

 - A universal microchip, inserted under the skin of your cat by your veterinarian that can be scanned and read by shelters or other veterinarians, should your cat be found.

-- A special collar that fits snugly (two finger spaces sideways), but stretches, allowing your cat to escape if it gets caught.
+- A collar to hold identification tags that fits snugly (two finger spaces sideways), but stretches, allowing your cat to escape if it gets caught.
 A reflective strip on the collar is another good idea.

-- An identification tag, label or licence with the cat's name, your name and address and telephone number.
+- An identification tag, label or licence with the cat's name, your name, address and telephone number.

-Remember your cat is special to you.
-If others can identify your special companion, it can help your cat be returned to you if it loses its way.
+Remember, your cat is special to you.
+If others can easily identify your special companion, your cat can be returned safely and quickly to you if it loses its way.

 Keep your cat healthy by visiting the veterinarian at least once a year for an examination and vaccinations to prevent disease.

 - A daily nose-to-tail check of your cat may reveal unusual signs you wouldn't have noticed otherwise.

 - Sudden changes in eating habits or litter box use, other behaviour changes, lumps, rashes, hair loss and coughs/sneezes could be signs of illness that may require a visit to the veterinarian.